Arthritis of the spine types

-Arthritis as a general term refers to the inflammation of joints, but there are many types of arthritis that fall under the generic umbrella.
-When patients experience arthritis of the spine, the specific underlying condition is generally osteoarthritis or rheumatoid arthritis.
+Arthritis as a general term refers to the inflammation of joints and related symptoms, but there are many different types of arthritis that can be experienced.
+Two of the most common types that affect the spine are osteoarthritis and rheumatoid arthritis.

-Osteoarthritis is defined as the degeneration of joint cartilage as well as the surrounding bones.
+Osteoarthritis is defined as the natural degeneration of joint cartilage as well as the surrounding bones.
 It is most commonly seen in individuals who have reached middle age or older, and it can cause pain and stiffness in any of the joints throughout the body — although the most commonly affected areas include the hips, knees and hands.
 In the spine, this arthritis develops as the cartilage between adjacent vertebrae wears away.
 Once the friction-reducing cartilage has been diminished or eliminated, the vertebral bones begin to grind against one another when they move.
-The body may address this issue by growing bone spurs, but the spurs can cause problems of their own, potentially impinging on the spinal cord or surrounding nerve roots.
+The body may address this issue by developing bone spurs.
+Although not necessarily painful, bone spurs can cause nerve compression that results in the following symptoms: